Aamin Ambulance: Background

-Aamin Ambulance was founded by dentist Abdulkadir Abdirahman Adan and economist Mohamed Farah.
+Aamin Ambulance was founded by dentist Abdulkadir Abdirahman Adan.
 Abdulkadir was inspired by Abdul Sattar Edhi, the founder of the Edhi Foundation in Pakistan.
-Since then, the team has grown to 35 nurses, paramedics and drivers.

 Organisation and funding

 Aamin is a volunteer organization which operates a fleet of 10 ambulances in Mogadishu.
-The ambulances were brought second-hand from Dubai for around $5000 each, and the World Health Organisation donated two vehicles.
+The ambulances were brought second-hand from Dubai for around $5,000 each, and the World Health Organisation donated two vehicles.
 Other donations include walkie-talkies from the UNDP and a first aid course from the ICRC in 2016, but most of the funding comes from Somali citizens – medical students and local businessmen – to support operations that cost around $12,000 per month in fuel, salaries and supplies.

 Aamin respond to calls ranging from minor injuries and illnesses to terrorist attacks.
-On October 14th 2017, a truck bomb killed over 300 people in the Hodan district of Mogadishu.
-Aamin ambulances brought more than 250 injured to hospital.
-Response to any call is made more difficult by the large numbers of road blocks in the city, and by soldiers who block their access and sometimes fire at them – in 2008, an ambulance was destroyed, and the driver and patient killed, by an Ethiopian tank shell.
+On October 14, 2017, a truck bomb killed over 300 people in the Hodan district of Mogadishu.
+Aamin ambulances brought more than 250 injured to hospitals for treatment.
+Response to any call is made more difficult by the large numbers of road blocks in the city, and by soldiers who block their access and sometimes fire at them.
+In 2008, an ambulance was destroyed, and the driver and patient killed, by an Ethiopian tank shell.

-The organisation is nonetheless well regarded by the Federal Government HA Hawa Mohamed Hassan ministry of Somalia’s Health Ministry, has given Aamin an honorary certificate.
-The government does not fund them, but supports them and encourages aid agencies to do so as well.
+The organisation is nonetheless well regarded by the Federal Government; HA Hawa Mohamed Hassan of Somalia's Health Ministry has given Aamin an honorary certificate.
+The government does not fund them, but supports them and encourages other aid agencies to do so as well.